minutis-redcall/redcall/README.md

 ### Staging and production

-This project is built to be deployed in production on Google App Engine.
+In production, this project runs on Cloud App Engine with a MariaDB instance on Cloud SQL.

 - [Setting up GCP](docs/tech/01-gcp.md)